sergeych/kotyara/readme.md

 Kotyara is an attempt to provide simpler and more kotlin-style database interface than other systems with "battary included" principle.
 It was influenced by simplicity of scala's ANROM library.
 Pity kotlin has no language features to mimic it at a larger extent.

+> important note

+If you get strange error like

+    java.lang.NoSuchMethodError: 'java.util.List java.util.stream.Stream.toList()'

+Consider using latest version `1.0.3-SNAPSHOT` that has a fix for it.

 ## Installation

 Add is a dependency, for example, to the build.gradle.kts is should be like: